-- (4) If any norms and standards apply to the restricted activity for which a permit is issued, the permit holder must comply with such norms and standards when carrying out the restricted activity authorised by the permit. - (5) The holder of a hunting permit must- - (a) have all relevant documentation authorizing the hunt on his person during the hunt; and - (b) within 21 days of expiry of the permit, report the following information to the issuing authority- - (i) in the case of a successful hunt- - (aa) the permit number and date of issuance of the permit; - (bb) the species, sex and number of animals hunted; - (cc) the location where the hunt took place; and - (dd) the method or instrument by means of which the animal was hunted; or - (ii) in the case of an unsuccessful hunt, the completed hunting return if required in terms of a non-detriment finding.
+- (b) must comply with any norms and standards that apply to the restricted activity. - (5) The holder of a hunting permit must- - (a) have all relevant documentation authorising the hunt on his person during the hunt; and - (b) within 21 days of expiry of the permit, report the following information to the issuing authority- - (i) in the case of a successful hunt- - (aa) the permit number and date of issuance of the permit; - (bb) the species, sex and number of animals hunted; - (cc) the location where the hunt took place; and - (dd) the method or instrument by means of which the animal was hunted; or - (ii) in the case of an unsuccessful hunt, the completed hunting return if required in terms of a non-detriment finding.